wrightben/codeeval/String Permutations (JavaScript).md

 The sequence 1-2-3 has the ordered permutations: 123, 132, 213, 231, 312, 321.
 Counting from 123 to 321 will produce this list after removing the values containing other digits.

 #### Other Attributes
+* The numerical permutation string is a substitute for any orderable concept.
 * The idea that permutations exist "in order" as values in a sequence is not naive.
 In fact, it's fundamental.
 * A final array sort is only necessary when there are duplicate letters.
 Words with duplicate letters could use modified starting and ending indexes: "abc" = [123,321]; "aac" = [112,211]
 * For the sequence 1-2-3-4-5-6-7, we can figure out 7P2 by using the starting index 1-2 and the ending index 7-6.